Volunteer Information

 There are many roles that volunteers play and here are some of the things you may be doing, depending on what you sign up for:

-Site Set-up: This involves a bit more physical labor.
-On the day before the race, we get our tents, tables / chairs, totes / coolers and set up all of our transition and aid stations.
-We also need help putting out parking and directional signs that help keep racers on track with where they should go.
+Site Set-Up and Take Down: This will involve some physical labor.
+On the day before the race, we gather our tents, tables / chairs, totes / coolers, and set up all of our transition and aid stations.
+We also need help putting out parking and directional signs to help keep the racers on track!

 Checkpoints: These are strategic places on the course route to ensure runners stay on course.
-You will be asked to check each racer off your list as they come through a checkpoint.
-Runners should call out their bib number which you can verify with their race bib number.
+You will be asked to check each racer off your list as they come through a checkpoint and verify each racer's bib number.
 Time is not required.
+Motivating and supporting runners is another key role!

 Medical: We have a crew of professional medics to oversee safety and EMS at the event.
 That said, if you have outstanding medical skills, let us know and we can try to partner you up with these folks.
 In general, it is helpful to have volunteers around the course that know First Aid.